 Storing

 Now that I have told you all about Aperol and how delicious and versatile it is, I hope you are ready to give this Aperol cocktail a try.
-No bar setup should be without this delicious liquor and I know once you try it you will agree.
+No bar setup should be without this delicious liquor from Italy and I know once you try it you will agree.

 Ingredients